What kind of preparation is required for ERCP?

 The patient will be given medications through a vein to cause relaxation and sleepiness.
 The patient will be given some local anesthetic to decrease the gag reflex.
 Some physicians do not use local anesthetic and prefer to give the patients more intravenous medications for sedation.
 This also applies to those patients who have a history of allergy to Xylocaine or cannot tolerate the bitter taste of the local anesthetic and the numbness sensation in the throat.
 While the patient is lying on the left side on the X-ray table, the intravenous medication is given, and then the instrument is inserted gently through the mouth into the duodenum.
 The instrument advances through the food pipe and not the air pipe.
 It does not interfere with the breathing and gagging is usually prevented or decreased by the medication.

-When the patient is in semi-conscious state, can still follow instructions such as changing the body position on the X-ray table.
+When the patient is in a semi-conscious state, they can still follow instructions such as changing the body position on the X-ray table.
 Once the instrument has been advanced into the stomach, there is minimal discomfort except for the foreign body sensation in the throat.
-The procedure can last anywhere from fifteen minutes to one hour, depending on the skill of the physician and the anatomy or abnormalities in that area.
+The procedure can last anywhere from fifteen minutes to one hour, depending on the skill of the physician, what needs to be accomplished, and the anatomy or abnormalities in that area.
 ERCP also may be performed under light, general anesthesia.

 After the procedure, patients should be observed in the recovery area until most of the effects from the medications have worn off.
 This usually takes one to two hours.
 The patient may feel bloated or slightly nauseated from the medications or the procedure.
 Very rarely a patient experiences vomiting, and may belch or pass some gas through the rectum.
 Upon discharge, the patient should be driven home by a companion and is advised to stay home for the rest of the day.
 The patient can resume usual activity the next day.
-Even though the physician may explain he findings to the patient or companion after the procedure, it is still necessary to call the physician the next day to ensure that the patient understands the results of the examination.
+Even though the physician may explain he findings to the patient or companion after the procedure, it is still necessary to follow up with the physician after the procedure to ensure that the patient understands the results of the examination.